altanai/kamailioexamples/Lua_RtpEngine_daisyChaining/README.md

 ```bash
 kamcmd -s tcp:<appserver_ip>:2046 rtpengine.show all
 ```
-The outout of this should be
+The output of this should be
 ```bash
 {
 	url: udp:<rtpengine_ip1>:2222